smarabattula/ubuntu-unity/README.md

 # Project Structure
 ## Components
 About: Explore the background and purpose of Ubuntu Unity.

 Login: Implemented Web Authentication using MongoDB for a secure and personalized experience.

 Common: Integration of recommender functionality into the frontend to enhance user experience.

 Contact: Connect with us through the landing page for any inquiries or collaboration.

 funFacts: Enjoy entertaining facts and stories that celebrate the vibrant history.

 Home: Updated Home.jsx and API.js for an enriched quiz experience.

 Pages: Continuously updated pages to provide fresh content.

 Recipe: Discover and share traditional recipes that are an integral part of Black culture.

-Recommender: Explore recommended content tailored to your interests.
+Recommender: Explore recommended content tailored to your interests using ChatGPT API.

 Righteous Reading: Engage with a landing page that highlights literature promoting Black history and pride.

 Weekly Quiz: Participate in weekly quizzes to test your knowledge and learn more.